operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 which defines the Pod/Container(s) those will be installed by OLM to get your Operator itself running on the cluster.
 Therefore, you will need to check and apply the configurations on it.

-**Please, ensure the configuration is carried to the Pod/Containers on the bundle CSV after run make bundle**
+**Note: Ensure the configuration is carried to the Pod/Containers on the bundle CSV after running make bundle**

 Note that Operator bundle generated with the target is building from looking on the manifest under the `config` directory.